Master Chief Rashaun R. Morris

 1st District Reserve Command Master Chief

-Master Chief Apenburg assumed duties as the Reserve Command Master Chief for the First Coast Guard District on July 1, 2012.
-His primary responsibility is to advise the Disrict Commander on issues and initiatives pertaining to all Coast Guard Reserve members and their families within the District.
+Master Chief Morris assumed the duties as the Reserve Command Master Chief for the 1st Coast Guard District in October of 2016.
+Her primary responsibility is to advise the District Commander on issues and initiatives pertaining to all Coast Guard Reserve members within the District.
 The First District includes eight states in the Northeast and 2000 miles of coastline from the US-Canadian border to northern New Jersey.
-Most recently Master Chief Apenburg served as the Reserve Command Master Chief for Sector Long Island Sound in New Haven, Connecticut.
+Most recently Master Chief Morris served as the Reserve Command Master Chief of Coast Guard Sector Southeastern New England in Woods Hole, MA.